-Americans owe $986 billion in credit card debt.
+Americans owe $1.13 trillion in credit card debt.
 Add student loan debts, medical bills, personal loans, and housing costs to it, and debt can soon become challenging to pay off.
 Read on to learn how debt mediation can help.

 Debt mediation is a process where a professional mediator facilitates negotiations between you and your lenders with the goal of reaching a mutually agreeable resolution.
 The purpose is to reach a solution that allows you to repay your debts, avoid bankruptcy, and alleviate your financial stress.